Mornor/ml-auto-subtitles/README.md

 2. This triggers the [`input_to_sqs`](./code/lambdas/input_to_sqs/main.py) Lambda which will send the key path of the input file into the [`sqs_input`](./infrastructure/compositions/media_processing/sqs.tf) Queue.
 3. A message put into this queue triggers the [`trigger_ecs_task`](./code/lambdas/trigger_ecs_task/main.py) Lambda.
 The function will
    1. read and parse the message from the SQS Queue.
-   2. trigger an ECS task and passing the values (key pahth and bucket name) fetched from the SQS to it.
+   2. trigger an ECS task and passing the values (key pahth and Bucket name) fetched from the SQS to it.
 4. The ECS task will download the input file into its local FS, extract the sound from it and upload the `.mp3` result under `/tmp` of the `app_bucket`.
-5. Once a message is put under `tmp/` the [`trigger_transcribe_job`](./code/lambdas/trigger_transcribe_job/main.py) starts the Transcribe job and send to it the key path of the extracted sound as well as the bucket name.
+5. Once a message is put under `tmp/` the [`trigger_transcribe_job`](./code/lambdas/trigger_transcribe_job/main.py) starts the Transcribe job and send to it the key path of the extracted sound as well as the Bucket name.
-6. The Transcribe job starts with the arguments given to it (key path of the `.mp3` file and the bucket name).
+6. The Transcribe job starts with the arguments given to it (key path of the `.mp3` file and the Bucket name).
 7. Once the Transcribe job is done, its result is uploaded into the [`transcribe_result_bucket`](infrastructure/compositions/buckets/main.tf).
-8. This result needs to be parsed into a `.srt` format, which is what the [`parse_transcribe_result`](code/lambdas/parse_transcribe_result/main.py) Lambda does when triggered by a bucket notification when a file is uploaded into the root of the `transcribe_result_bucket`.
+8. This result needs to be parsed into a `.srt` format, which is what the [`parse_transcribe_result`](code/lambdas/parse_transcribe_result/main.py) Lambda does when triggered by a Bucket notification when a file is uploaded into the root of the `transcribe_result_bucket`.
 9. Finally, the parsed and synchronized `.srt` file from the uploaded input video is uploaded into the `transcribe_result_bucket` under `results/`